askoufis/clean-code-presentation/slides.md

 never meet.
 The overall goal of writing clean code is to improve the readability, understanding and maintainability of software.

 Clean code also isn't just a one time thing.
-It's a continuous practice th -->
+It's a continuous practice that -->

 ---
 layout: quote
 ---

-# "Always leave the <s>campground</s> code cleaner than you found it."
+# "Always leave the ~~campground~~ code cleaner than you found it."

-— <em>A scout that grew up to be a software developer, probably</em>
+— _A scout that grew up to be a software developer, probably_

 <!--
 TODO